Resources for Parents

 Ready, Set, Kindergarten! programs (3 - 5 years)

-In this special six session series, families will enjoy stories and activities designed to encourage the development of early learning skills.
+In this special six session series, families enjoy stories and activities designed to encourage the development of early learning skills.
 Exploring literacy, science, and math through music, stories, and play will help you and your child get ready for school!
-Spring 2015 programs resume March 7th at select branches to be announced soon.
+Spring 2015 programs resume March 7th!
+See the list of participating branches here.